Bayesian methods to overcome the winner's curse in genetic studies: Simulation study

-In most of the cases, the Bayesian estimators achieve the anticipated reduction in variance compared to the {\bf MLE} estimator.
-This advantage over {\bf MLE} is especially obvious in the low power studies.
-For example, when the power of test is 10\%, and $\alpha=10^{-6}$, the RMSE of {\bf B.BMA}, {\bf B.M} and {\bf B.Unif} is {0.033, 0.056, 0.055} respectively, while the RMSE of {\bf MLE} is 0.066.
-The bias of {\bf B.M} and {\bf B.Unif} are very comparable to those obtained using {\bf MLE}.
+In most of the cases, the Bayesian estimators achieve the anticipated reduction in bias as well as variance compared to the likelihood based estimators, \textbf{MLE}, \textbf{NMLE} and \textbf{Ghosh}.
+Of the three, we observed that \textbf{Ghosh} (i.e., the average of \textbf{MLE} and \textbf{NMLE}) performs the best, confirming the conclusion of \citet{ghosh2008ys}.
+Therefore, in what follows we focus on the comparison between \textbf{B.BMA} and \textbf{Ghosh}.

+The advantage of \textbf{B.BMA} over \textbf{Ghosh} is especially obvious in the low power studies.
+For example, when the power of the test is $10\%$, the bias of \textbf{Ghosh} is 0.196, almost twice as big as 0.092 for \textbf{B.BMA}.
+The sample standard deviation of the \textbf{Ghosh} estimate is 0.186 compared to 0.116 for the \textbf{B.BMA} estimate.
+The Root Mean Squared Error (RMSE) for \textbf{B.BMA} is almost half that for \textbf{Ghosh} (0.148 vs. 0.273).
+To formally assess the significance of the difference between {\bf Ghosh} and \textbf{B.BMA}, we performed a matched-pair $t$-test based on 50 simulation runs, and we obtained a $t$-statistic of $-$117.47 showing that the difference is significant.
+As expected, the advantage dissipates and the two perform similarly when the power of the initial association study increases.

+As discussed by \citet{ghosh2008ys} and detailed in Section~\ref{sec2}, the main factor that influences the estimation bias is the power of the association test which depends on the noncentrality parameter, $\mu/ (\sigma/\sqrt{n})$.
+Thus, although $\mu$ has the interpretation of $\beta= \log \mathrm{OR}$ and was fixed at $\log (1.1)$, the results are qualitatively similar for larger OR with smaller sample size or smaller OR with larger sample size, as long as the ratio, $\mu/ (\sigma/\sqrt {n})$, and the significance threshold value, $\alpha$, stay the same.

+Figure~\ref{fig3} shows the performance of the estimators when the type 1 error rate is $10^{-6}$ and the parameter values are from row 3 of Table~\ref{tab1}.
+We found that all the bias correction estimators are showing a slight overcorrection.
+(Note that the scale in the $y$-axis differs between Figures~\ref{fig2} and~\ref{fig3}.)
+In this setting, the results of \textbf{B.BMA} and {\bf Ghosh} are very similar with \textbf{B.BMA} having a smaller variance.
+The difference between Figures~\ref{fig2} and~\ref{fig3} is due to the fact that the significance threshold used is drastically different, $\alpha=0.05$ for Figure~\ref{fig2} and $\alpha=10^{-6}$ for Figure~\ref{fig3}, while the power of the association study of the same SNP is kept comparable by increasing the required sample size, $n$.
+As a result, the noncentrality parameter values, $\mu/ (\sigma/\sqrt {n})$, are not directly comparable between the two cases.